Explore Hooks Creek Lake, Perrine Pond, and an Atlantic white cedar swamp.

 Updated: 4/2016: Revised description to reflect the reroutes of the BLUE and GREEN trails over the past few years.
 Added new photos.
 A few scenes in the video show sections of blue and green that no longer exist.

-The GREEN, RED, and YELLOW trails from this lot are foot traffic only.
+The GREEN, RED, BLUE, and YELLOW trails from this lot are foot traffic only.
+The WHITE biking trail is another area of the park.

 Fees: From Memorial Day through Labor Day, see the NJ Park Pass.

-Restrooms: Restrooms at the ranger station, interpretive center, and comfort stations near the campground (seasonal).
-Check the park site for opening times.
+Restrooms at the ranger station and interpretive center, and comfort stations near the campground (seasonal).

 Overview: YELLOW – RED/GREEN/BLUE – BLUE – GREEN